avmjs/vapjs-contract-boilerplate/README.md

 ## Contributing

-Please help better the ecosystem by submitting issues and pull requests to `ethjs-contract-boilerplate`.
+Please help better the ecosystem by submitting issues and pull requests to `vapjs-contract-boilerplate`.
 We need all the help we can get to build the absolute best linting standards and utilities.
 We follow the AirBNB linting standard and the unix philosophy.

 ## Help out

 There is always a lot of work to do, and will have many rules to maintain.
 So please help out in any way that you can:

-- Create, enhance, and debug ethjs rules (see our guide to ["Working on rules"](./.github/CONTRIBUTING.md)).
+- Create, enhance, and debug vapjs rules (see our guide to ["Working on rules"](./.github/CONTRIBUTING.md)).
 - Improve documentation.
 - Chime in on any open issue or pull request.
-- Open new issues about your ideas for making `ethjs` better, and pull requests to show us how your idea works.
+- Open new issues about your ideas for making `vapjs` better, and pull requests to show us how your idea works.
 - Add new tests to *absolutely anything*.
 - Create or contribute to ecosystem tools.
 - Spread the word!

 Please consult our [Code of Conduct](CODE_OF_CONDUCT.md) docs before helping out.

-We communicate via [issues](https://github.com/ethjs/ethjs-contract-boilerplate/issues) and [pull requests](https://github.com/ethjs/ethjs-contract-boilerplate/pulls).
+We communicate via [issues](https://github.com/vapjs/vapjs-contract-boilerplate/issues) and [pull requests](https://github.com/vapjs/vapjs-contract-boilerplate/pulls).

 ## Todo